 Friends with Sisters began in 2018 as a pilot program with the Franciscan Sisters of Allegany.
 Partnering St. Bonaventure University students with Allegany Franciscan sisters allowed each to peek into one another’s lives and offer the opportunity for young people to develop a relationship with a vowed religious woman.

-For more information about these programs, email Valentina Cossio
+For information about Friends with Sisters, email Valentina Cossio

-*During the COVID-19 pandemic, outreach for these programs is limited to letter writing, phone calls and video conferencing.
+*During the COVID-19 pandemic, outreach for Friends with Sisters is limited to letter writing, phone calling and video conferencing.

 Break the Bubble